 Horses at that age aren’t fully developed; in particular, the bones in their legs haven’t fused to form strong limbs.
 A routine procedure was done, and Ruby’s hind legs were “pin-fired”. https://en.wikipedia.org/wiki/Pin_firing The procedure involves burning, freezing, or dousing lower leg tissue with acid or caustic chemicals so that “work-related” injuries can heal after massive (and painful) swelling forces the tissue and bones together.
 The white dot scars from this procedure are still visible on Ruby’s hind legs.

 After track winnings of approximately $55,000 for her owners, Ruby was sold to a breeder and shipped to Langley, BC.
-She was skeletal when she arrived, and the new owner gave her a year to recuperate and gain weight before having her bred.
+She was skeletal when she arrived with an explained wound on her hip, and the new owner gave her a year to recuperate and gain weight before having her bred.
 The following year, Ruby had a foal that was in turn sent into the racing game, but the owner decided Ruby wasn’t a championship broodmare and rather than breed her again, she trained Ruby as a saddle horse.
 Ruby had her first bit of luck at this point—some breeders might simply have put her into auction to be sold for slaughter.
 But Ruby had a “fifth gear”, which meant she could not only walk, trot, pace, and canter, she also naturally possessed a pleasing gait known as the running walk, much like that of the Tennessee Walking Horse.

 After saddle training, the owner allowed some local teens to ride Ruby on the nearby trails, in exchange for barn chores.
 But she eventually learned the teens ran Ruby hard, and hid returning her drenched in sweat by hosing her off behind the barn.
 Neighbours reported witnessing the abuse and Ruby herself showed signs of trouble by beginning to avoid humans entirely.
 This owner decided to sell Ruby, saying she had to run in the entire herd of mares just to get close enough to put a halter on her.